As a payroll professional, you can’t afford to make mistakes.

 Are you fully versed in the rules, record-keeping policies, withholding regulations and labour standards affecting payroll processing?
 Are you up-to-date on the government’s latest changes, amendments and requirements?
 Even seasoned payroll pros may find themselves needing a refresher and if you are just getting started in the field, navigating the finer points of payroll law can easily become an exercise in frustration.

-This section introduces you to the fundamentals of Canadian Payroll procedures and includes everything you need to know to comply with government regulations regarding payroll.
+This section introduces you to the fundamentals of Ontario Payroll procedures and includes everything you need to know to comply with government regulations regarding payroll.

 - Employee/employer relationships